allThingsOps/ato-teamcity/README.md

 > **IMPORTANT**:
 >
 > 1. Please update the **YOUR_APPLICATION_IMAGE_** placeholder in the above snippet with your application image
-> 2. In your application container, use the hostname `TeamCity Server` to connect to the ATO TeamCity Server(R) server
+> 2. In your application container, use the hostname `ATO TeamCity Server` to connect to the ATO TeamCity Server(R) server

 Launch the containers using: